Home

 • Both give excellent results.
 However, with ClickFix you'll spend much less time adjusting settings to get those results.
 There are fewer settings to adjust, and the settings are very forgiving.

-• Both can repair single clicks and other short defects.
+• Both let you repair single clicks and other short defects individually.

 Does ClickFix work with Cool Edit 96?

-No. ClickFix works only with Cool Edit 2000 and Cool Edit Pro 1.2 or later.
-Cool Edit 96 does not provide the binary interface ClickFix needs.
+No. Cool Edit 96 does not support plug-ins such as ClickFix.
+ClickFix works only with Cool Edit 2000 and Cool Edit Pro 1.2 or later.

 Does ClickFix work with Cool Edit 2000?